privacygmail cleanupemail security

 Privacy benefits:

-• Your emails never uploaded to third-party servers
+• Your emails are never uploaded to third-party servers

 • No server storage of your email data